HeatherStoffels/todo-list/README.md

     source in Jquery, JS files, bootstrap and jquery set up input for the tasks
     make a button for add task
-    make a button for completed
-    make a button for delete

 client.js
     set up click listeners